rangeengine/Range-Engine-Docs/source/manual/editors/properties/scene.rst

    Scene tab's Physics panel.

-The *Physics* panel located in the *Scene* tab determine the type of physical rules that govern the current UPBGE scene, the gravity value to be used and some other options.
+The *Physics* panel located in the *Scene* tab determine the type of physical rules that govern the current RanGE scene, the gravity value to be used and some other options.

 Physics Engine
    Set the type of physics engine to use.